phenology/cgc/docs/triclustering.rst

 ------------

 The ``triclustering`` module provides a generalization of the co-clustering algorithm to three-dimensional arrays (see Ref. [#]_).
-For geospatial data, tri-clustering analyses allow to extend the search for similarity patterns in data cubes, thus accounting for an extra dimension (the 'band' dimension) in addition to space and time.
+For geospatial data, tri-clustering analyses allow extending the search for similarity patterns in data cubes, thus accounting for an extra dimension (the 'band' dimension) in addition to space and time.

 ..
 NOTE::